 - 47% of employees are already communicating with customers in an online environment by answering questions, sticking up for the company, or through other activities.

-- 50% of them are already talking about the company they work for even when not encouraged by the company they work for (which can be dangerous if there are no posting guidelines).
+- 50% of them are already talking about the company they work for even when not encouraged by the company they work for.

-If you want to do customer and employee advocacy programs at the same time, you’re going to need the tools that are going to help you accomplish the task.
-Most advocacy platforms are geared toward one type of advocacy, completely sidestepping the other and forcing companies to spend additional human resources and money managing two sides of the same coin separately.
+If you want to do customer and employee advocacy programs at the same time, you’ll need the tools that’ll help you accomplish the task.
+Most advocacy platforms are geared toward one type of advocacy, completely sidestepping the others and forcing companies to spend additional human resources and money managing two sides of the same coin separately.

-Innovative advocacy platforms (such as Ambassify) allow you to harness the potential of both groups and use their powerful synergy to reach even more potential customers with unique and trustworthy messages that will convince them to choose you.
+Innovative advocacy platforms allow you to harness the potential of both groups and use their powerful synergy to reach even more potential customers with unique and trustworthy messages that will convince them to choose you.

 However, it still delivers impressive results: